eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 ## Numbers

+Unfortunately, not every program is as simple and elegant as "hello world".
+In business or scientific computing, we often encounter programs that do fiendishly complicated stuff with numbers.
 Ceylon doesn't have any primitive types, so numeric values are usually represented by the classes [`Integer`](#{site.urls.apidoc_current}/ceylon/language/class_Integer.html) and [`Float`](#{site.urls.apidoc_current}/ceylon/language/class_Float.html), which we'll come back to [later in the tour](../language-module/#numeric_types).